 My Journey to Therapy

-I'm Sandra, a midlife counselling therapist dedicated to supporting women navigating life transitions, trauma recovery, and personal growth.
+I’m Sandra, a midlife counselling therapist dedicated to supporting adults navigating life transitions, trauma recovery, and personal growth.
 I understand the unique challenges that come with midlife shifts—grief, loss, identity changes, relationships, and rediscovering purpose.
 My journey has led me to deeply appreciate the importance of healing, self-awareness, and meaningful change.

 My Journey

 Born and raised in Alberta, I have lived and travelled abroad, gaining a deep appreciation for cultural diversity and personal transformation.
-My experiences have shaped my understanding of resilience, self-discovery, and the power of embracing change—essential themes for many women in midlife.
+My experiences have shaped my understanding of resilience, self-discovery, and the power of embracing change—essential themes for many in midlife.

 Before becoming a counselling therapist, I pursued a career in publishing, founding a small lifestyle magazine called routes, which celebrated the beauty of the Alberta foothills and the journeys of those who lived there.
 Through this work, I connected with individuals experiencing midlife reinvention, personal growth, and healing from past wounds.
 It was during this time that I realized my natural empathy for those struggling with self-doubt, anxiety, and unresolved trauma, especially among women facing midlife challenges.